xAPPO/MQTT/README.md

 c) Enable automatic discovery and selected inclusion of devices* and sensors using the homie3 protocol (promoted by openHAB)

 d) Enable automatic discovery and selected inclusion of devices* and sensors using the Home Assistant statestream protocol (offered by HA) - a small automation script is provided for HA that enables the statestream protocol for control > HA too.

 e) Enable automatic discovery and selected inclusion of Hubitat devices* and sensors into Home Assistant using the HA MQTT Discovery protocol.

 f) Athoms' Homey controller also supports MQTT and the homie3 protocol.
 They work really well together automatically discovering each others devices and enabling realtime synchronisation and control between the controllers.
 Two HE's could work this way too but HubConnect is probably an easier option.
 HubConnect virtual devices of course work with this MQTT app too.

 *N.B.This version currently supports 'switch' (onoff), 'switchLevel' (dim) colour and sensor capabilities only - but will be expanded to include others.
-Sensors are still a work in progress.
+Sensors are much more complete but still being expanded.

 # Future Features:

 1) Support of many more device capabilities beyond 'onoff' and 'dim' and 'color'
 2) Expand sensor support for better mapping of sensor data to devices.
 3) Support Home Assistant MQTT discovery protocol bidirectionally - HE devices auto discovered by HA and devices advertising using this protocol discoverable by HE. (may drop this latter support for HA Discovery > HE)
-4) Know Issue: currently,  at startup, HE devices do not publish their current state to MQTT.
+~~4) Know Issue: currently,  at startup, HE devices do not publish their current state to MQTT.
 They do on change.
-[FIXED]
+[FIXED]~~
 5) Better support for decimal maxBrightness values
 6) Support for multiple homie discovered devices.
 7) Support for JSON payloads
-8) More complete support for homie3 specification from Hubitat - enough so openHAB# discovery is happy.
-[DONE]
+~~8) More complete support for homie3 specification from Hubitat - enough so openHAB# discovery is happy.
+[DONE]~~
 9) Support multiple MQTT brokers (considering)

-  #I have not yet tried openHAB homie3 discovery but I suspect it may not work currently.
-You will need at least openHAB 2.5 milestone 1 build, maybe later, and for various stability reasons I can't recommend you upgrade to that - and definately not post milestone 1 builds.
-This is an openHAB issue rather than this app.
+  #I have not yet tried openHAB homie3 discovery but I suspect it may still need work.
+You will need at least openHAB 2.5 milestone 3 build, maybe later.
+This is an openHAB issue rather than an issue with this app.

-  #Update -  OpenHAB 2.5M3 (milestone 3) has been released.
-Huge changes have happened in OH between 2.5M1 and 2.5M3 so I look forward to seeing how my app works with OH 2.5M3.
-Please let me know
+  #Update -  OpenHAB 2.5M4 (milestone 4) has been released.
+Huge changes have happened in OH between 2.5M1 and 2.5M3 so I look forward to seeing how my app works with OH 2.5M4 please let me know

 # Instructions: